Q: How does RoBird® work?

 Q: How do you know RoBird® is effective, and do birds habituate to it?

-A: Over the course of several years, RoBird® and partners have tracked bird populations and bird strikes on each project.
-This allows us to see how populations have changed over time, and gauge reactions of different species in different activities.
-Data indicates that RoBird® is highly effective in the majority of cases, and birds do not habituate to it.
+A: Over the course of several years, RoBird® and partners tracked bird populations and bird strikes on each project.
+This allows us to see how populations changed over time, and gauge reactions of different species in different activities.
+Data indicates RoBird® is highly effective in the majority of cases, and birds do not habituate.
 This overwhelmingly positive effect is likely due to the randomized, erratic, and aggressive nature of ‘hunting’ techniques pilots perform.
 An ongoing probe also confirms the effectiveness of RoBird®.

 Q: Does RoBird® work on large bird species and other birds of prey?

 Q: Why use RoBird® as opposed to traditional falconry?

 A: Occasional use of live falconry helps to reinforce the perception of predation.
 Therefore, we view RoBird® and falconry as working hand-in-hand, and not in opposition.
 Like any bird hazing tool, falconry can be effective, but has some limitations.
-The benefit of RoBird® as opposed to traditional falconry is that it is completely controlled.
+The benefit of RoBird® is that the operator is in complete control, all the time.
 It can also target specific birds and direct flocks.
-RoBird® flies all day, as many times as desired, and does not need to stop and rest.
+RoBird® flies all day, as many times as desired, and does not need to rest.
 There is no animal training or feeding.
 However, RoBird® supports cooperation with falconers and other hazing methods to reinforce long-term effectiveness.

 Q: What are the specifications of the RoBird®?

 A: The RoBird® is 1 m in length and weighs 750-800 grams.
 Our engineers make the body out of plastic composite, and its wings of a foam composite.
 It fies in temperatures as low as 0°C (32°F), for up to 15 minutes.
-However, a flight will only last 2-4 minutes, as birds will typically be completely gone by that point.
-The RoBird can fly against up to 20 kts winds with 25 kts gusts and very mild precipitation.
+However, a flight will only last 2-4 minutes, as birds will typically be gone by that point.
+The RoBird can fly against up to 20 kts winds with 25 kts gusts and mild precipitation.
 Although it can fly up to 4 km away, pilots do not fly beyond line of sight.